top of page

 • You raise your eyebrows to see

-A photograph confirming this is necessary but a visual field test also helps determine coverage.
+A photograph confirming this is necessary, but a visual field test also helps determine coverage.

 Conclusion: What You Should Expect to Pay for Blepharoplasty in Denver